 We may not look like we’re floating through life, but to a certain extent we are.
 50 to 70% of the human body is made of water.
 When half or more of your body is made of water, it’s important to make sure you’re drinking enough.

 If counting comes naturally to you, drink 8 to 10 cups of water a day.
 If you don’t want to bother to count and measure, check out your urine instead.
 It should be mostly clear (except for when you first get up in the morning) and have little to no odor.

 If drinking a couple of quarts of water each day is difficult, you can try these tricks to increase your water intake:

-- Eat fresh fruits and vegetables to improve your water intake as well as your nutrition.
+Eating fresh fruits and vegetables will improve your water intake as well as your nutrition.

-- If you must have a sugary drink, don’t drink it.
+If you must have a sugary drink, don’t drink it.
 Instead, use it to make flavored ice cubes.
-This will get you the taste you love, and make drinking water more enjoyable.
+This will get you the taste you love while making water more enjoyable to drink.